Patriotic Porch Decor Ideas for Summer (4th of July & Beyond)

 Enjoy your beautifully decorated 4th of July porch, Ann!
 It’s just so pretty!

-Ann, You always have the best porch ideas.
+3. Ann, You always have the best porch ideas.
 Love this one … picking up flags today.
 When we rightsized our home three months ago I gained a lovely four season Minnesota comfy four season porch but yearned for a front porch.
 Since we do not have a walkout with a ground level patio I am using our deck to be a combo of a patio, porch and deck.
 Little by little it is coming together.
 We are on a corner lot so we still see neighbors walking.
 I never thought the transition to a more right sized home could be this easy.
 I had been preparing for about 18 months admiring the twin home development we purchased in.
 Like you it went fast.
 Bought Valentine’s Day, closed Feb 29 and moved March 5.
 Our home sold day one on the market March 8.
 Between your heart felt stories and those of Yvonne from Stone Gable it gave me so much clarity and excitement.
 The young professional couple that purchased our home are so excited.
 Win win!
 I think that has helped knowing they loved the beautiful home we built 36 years ago.
-Still wish I could get your baking posts.
-Keep subscribing but they do not come through.

-Hello Ann, I love all of your seasonal front porch ideas!
-Wondering how do you keep your porch so clean?
-I use our blower frequently to clean ours off, but still have a challenge with cobwebs on the wood ceiling and around our porch lantern.
+4. Hello Ann, I love all of your seasonal front porch ideas!
 Your porch always looks so clean!
-I also have a collection of porch matts and swap them out with the seasons.
+I also have a collection of porch mats and swap them out with the seasons.
 Thank you for all of your wonderful ideas and inspiration!